-On Thursday, October 6 from 6:30 to 8 p.m., the Ontario Public School Boards’ Association (OPSBA) is hosting a panel discussion on Zoom, moderated by Globe and Mail education journalist Caroline Alphonso, and featuring the following elected and formerly elected officials:
+On Thursday, October 6 from 6:30 to 8 p.m., the Ontario Public School Boards’ Association (OPSBA) hosted a panel discussion on Zoom, moderated by Globe and Mail education journalist Caroline Alphonso, and featuring the following elected and formerly elected officials:

 Peggy Nash, former MP – Parkdale-High Park